only2day/only2day/README.md

 **Only today**

-I do Python and Scratch.
+I do Python, Java and Scratch.

 <!---
 only2day/only2day is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.